How to Track Sleep Without Wearing a Watch: Non-Wearable Options Guide

 Philips SmartSleep Wake-Up Light

-If the Hatch is too app-dependent for you, the Philips SmartSleep is a simpler $99 alternative.
+If the , the Philips SmartSleep is a simpler $99 alternative.
 I tested it for 2 weeks and the sunrise ramp felt slightly warmer than the Hatch's cooler-toned light.
 Tap snooze works but requires a firm thump.

 Check Price on Amazon